Jemurai/policy/policies/Partner_Security_Policy.md

 Vendor security issues (breaches) shall also be explicitly tracked.

 Vendors in turn will be asked to provide evidence of their security program and the security of their vendors.

+To ensure that we adequately account for security, any major overall or project budget shall specifically include a line item for security.
+[NIST800-53:SA-2](https://nvd.nist.gov/800-53/Rev4/control/SA-2)

 ## Access to Data